-How to Insert an Image or a Logo in Your Website With HTML
+How to Insert an Image in HTML in 6 Easy Steps

 This can be frustrating as it might be necessary to insert more than just a background image on a web page.
 For example, one might wish to add a website logo to the header and footer.

 One solution is to add images into the site’s theme HTML file.
 While inserting images on a website using HTML does require some basic HTML knowledge, beginners can still follow along as it’s not a complicated process.

 This article will show how to insert an image in HTML into your website without hassle.
 We will be breaking the tutorial down into six steps with detailed explanations and easy-to-follow procedures.

 How to Insert an Image or a Logo in HTML

 There are three ways to upload and insert images in an HTML document: via an FTP client like FileZilla, via hPanel’s file manager, and through the WordPress dashboard.
 For this tutorial, we will be using the second option.

 We will also break down the image HTML code and explain the attributes needed to insert an image on your site.
 All of the HTML tags and syntax mentioned below are included in our HTML Cheat Sheet as well.